Journey to an ESOP & Beyond

 Performance vs. Production

-Jason Miller: But every job can also be a producing job, and producing is definitely different from sales—even though often cultures mix those two things up.
+Jason Miller: But every job can also be a producing job, and producing is definitely different from sales, even though cultures often mix those two things up.
+So, what qualities of a salesperson came to mind when I asked you about that?
+You mentioned one of the inverses, like accountants are typically introverted.

 Organizational Structure & Sales Support